TheMarex/ba-thesis/ba.md

 \todo{block diagramm of architechture}
-To generate walking patterns based on the ZMP preview control methode, the approach from Kajita was implemented in a shared library.
+To generate walking patterns based on the ZMP preview control methode, the approach from Kajita was implemented in \name{libBipedal} a shared library.
 A front-end was developed to easily change parameters, visualize and subsequently export the trajectory to the \name{MMM} format.
 The implementation was build on a previous implementation, which was refactored, extended and tuned with respect to results from the dynamics simulation.